snoringarvind/appPagination/README.md

 - #### module.ts

-  Import pagination in your module.ts file and add it to the declrations[ ].
+  Import pagination in your module.ts file and add it to the declarations[ ].

   ```javascript
   import { SnoringPaginationDirective } from "./snoring-pagination.directive";